ShawonSimon/Basketball-Venue-Analysis/README.md

  - Associated basketball teams
  - Image links

 ## Data Transformation

  After extraction, the raw data was cleaned and transformed to ensure quality and consistency.

 ## Cleaning Processes

   - Cleaned and normalized text fields by removing special characters and unnecessary artifacts.
   - Handled edge cases such as missing data or extra annotations in the text.
   - Fetched latitude and longitude for venue locations using the MapQuest API.
   - Appended a default placeholder image for missing image fields.

  ## Data Loading and Analytics

-  ## Data Lake Storage
+  1. ## Data Lake Storage

   The transformed data was uploaded to Azure Data Lake, leveraging its scalable storage for big data analytics.

-  ## Azure Synapse Analytics
+  2. ## Azure Synapse Analytics

   The data was moved from Azure Data Lake to Azure Synapse Analytics.
 Here, the data was integrated into a structured database for OLAP operations.
 Using Synapse's SQL capabilities, queries and aggregations were run to generate meaningful insights, such as:

   - Regional distribution of basketball venues.
-  - Capacity trends across different continents.
+  - Capacity trends across different countries.

  ## Visualization

  The processed data was visualized using Tableau.
 A dashboard was created to:

   - Display the global distribution of basketball venues on a map.
   - Highlight top venues by seating capacity.
   - Provide interactive filters for region-specific analysis.

  ## Orchestration

  The entire workflow was orchestrated using Apache Airflow.
 Key components included:
   - DAGs for scheduling and managing tasks.
   - PythonOperators for implementing data extraction and transformation logic.

   This orchestration ensured efficient and automated execution of the pipeline.

+  Many thanks to [Yusuf Ganiyu](https://github.com/airscholar) for inspiring this project.